 So make sure you read the instructions!

-How to Prevent Dandelions from Growing in Your Lawn
+How to Prevent Dandelions and Other Weeds from Growing in Your Lawn

 You’re bound to have at least the odd Dandelion grow in your lawn at some point, no matter how well you care for it.
 But if there is a lot of them along with other weeds, this is a classic sign of poor lawn health.